osbornm/osbornm.github.io/_posts/2015-05-20-Printrbot-Power-Supply.md

 ![printrbot ATX power supply](/img/posts/printrbotPowerSupply/printrbot_2020.jpg)

-Recently we aquired a [printrbot metal plus](http://www.printrbot.com) 3D printer at the CenturyLink Cloud office (we have a small group of makers here).
+Recently we acquired a [printrbot metal plus](http://www.printrbot.com) 3D printer at the CenturyLink Cloud office (we have a small group of makers here).
 I wanted to add a heated bed but this upgrade requires more current than the default laptop style power supply that was supplied.
 This problem is solved by using a normal ATX power supply, in fact the heated bed upgrade I purchased came with and adapter that allows you to use the PCI Express plug on the ATX power supply.
 I wanted to have a cleaner, simpler, solution than having a plain old ATX power supply with a bunch of wires hanging out.
 Here were my goals/requirements for this project.

 #### Requirements
 * Runs quietly, the power supply I bought was extremely loud running at full speed all the time.
 The printer sits in our team room so this was important.